Here’s why your Ethernet port light is blinking when your computer is off:

 The term “off” means different things to different people, and many tech experts would tell you that the light can blink when the computer is completely off.

-If your computer has no plug or battery, wake from LAN won’t work.
+If your computer has no plug or battery like a Laptop, wake from LAN won’t work.

 None of the fans are running.
 The screen is off.
 There is no response when you play with the mouse or hit buttons on the keyboard.